GRIN also recommends this free guide:

 But like any marketing approach, everything comes down to your audience and goals.
 Also, some brands are better than others at building robust relationships with their brand partners, further enhancing a campaign’s authenticity in the eyes of consumers.

 What does it mean to be famous?
-To some extent, fame lies on a spectrum.
-Micro influencers are famous among niche audiences of 500,000 followers or less.
+To some extent, fame is a spectrum.
+Micro influencers are famous among niche audiences of 100,000 followers or less.
 But we might not call them celebrities in the same way we would Tom Brady or Shakira.

 And while creators may become celebrities and some celebrities become creators, the two aren’t quite the same.

 In influencer marketing, celebrities usually have 1 million or more followers.
-Their strength is being known and adored by the masses, and their voice generates more attention than the majority of people in the world.
+Their strength is being known and adored by the masses, and their voice generates more attention than most people in the world.

 Creators typically nurture far smaller online communities than most celebrities.
 But those communities tend to be more engaged.
-Creators often do a better job at getting their audience to take action on a cause or limited-time offer.
+Creators are often better at getting their audience to take action on a cause or limited-time offer.

 Creators and celebrities each have their strengths.
-Choosing the right individual for your brand depends on certain factors:
+Choosing the right individual for your brand depends on certain factors, including:

 If you learn that a large percentage of your audience is into a recent Netflix series, you might consider a partnership with a famous actor on the show.
 The same is true if you’re an outdoor brand and most of your followers also follow a handful of popular outdoor influencers on Instagram.